 - 7. Press the Digest button.
 A specialized version of the Circular view opens. - 8.
-In the yellow bar at the bottom of the view, choose the Left Cut site SacII and the Right Cut site AscI.
+Select the range between the cut sites SacII and AscI, both located just below the "3 o'clock" position in the Circular view.
+Use any of these methods to select the range: - Click on the enzyme label SaclI in the Circular view and then Shift+click on the enzyme Ascl. - Click on the enzyme label SacII and then drag the mouse until the enzyme AscI is also selected. - In the yellow bar at the bottom of the view, choose the Left Cut site SacII and the Right Cut site AscI.

 - 9. Press the Select button.
 The Clone tab comes back into focus. - 10.
 Press Try it.
-Then press Make it. - 11.
+Then press Make it.

 In the Project tab on the left, note the appearance of two new files: the Restriction insert and Restriction Clone.